-A report about the progress of the project as a whole, Final assessment including the period described in the interim report. (grade) Depending on the project, the student may also deliver a product, in accordance with the agreements made with the company.
+- Completion Final report FInal A report about the progress of the project as a whole, including the assessment period described in the interim report. (grade) Depending on the project, the student may also deliver a product, in accordance with the agreements made with the company.
 The product will be an integral part of the assessment.
 Final reflection (document) Final presentation About the delivered product or solution.
-During the final presentation you present your final report and defend its content.
+During the final presentation you present your final report and defend its content